 Passover is a holy festival commemorating the freedom of the Hebrews from dictatorship and enslavement by the Egyptian Pharaoh Ramses II.
 Celebrated across seven or eight days starting from the 15th of the first Hebrew month of Nisan, Passover is the most significant of all Jewish festivals.
 It is observed with immense pomp and glory throughout the world.
-Celebrations are marked by feasting and merry-making.
-A traditional dinner known as Seder is organized at homes.
+And the centerpiece of this celebration is the traditional dinner known as Seder which is organized at a Jewish home.
+This Seder plate has a total of 7 quintessential elements that rake up symbolic meaning related to the Exodus legend.
 The story of Passover is recalled and various symbolic foods are served on the Seder plate.
+The Seder is celebrated over two days; the first and second night of the Passover Festival.
+The Seder table is thus steeped in religious tales and the family then participates in the feasting all the while recalling their traditions and feelings.
 Read through the following lines to more about the symbols of the Pesach festival.

 Matzah